 - In The Savage Damsel and the Dwarf, the title characters are staying with a group of knights, and the dwarf mentions that he used to serve Sir Gaheris.
 One of the knights asks casually if Sir Gaheris is still as skilled a swordsman as ever.
 The dwarf who is actually Sir Gaheris under an enchantress' curse passes the test when he responds that the knight must be thinking of someone else, since Sir Gaheris is a notoriously abysmal swordsman.

-- Played with in one of the Animorphs books, when David acquires Marco.
-Rachel taunts the real Marco with "You know you're a toad, right?" and Cassie asks him to describe how it felt when they morphed trout.
+- In one of the Animorphs books, when David acquires (gains the ability to morph into) Marco, Rachel taunts the real Marco with "You know you're a toad, right?" and Cassie asks him to describe how it felt when they morphed trout.
 They know it's Marco because he answers sarcastically ("Kiss me and I'll become a prince," and "The cracker crumb coating chafed," respectively).

 - Marco does beg for them to not try this, because he's terrified that he'll miss a punchline, and Rachel will eat him before he has a chance to explain.
 (Although, that could be sarcasm, too...)

 - In another book, a Controller says the word "Andalite!" loudly to a person he suspects to be an "Andalite bandit" in human morph.
 In reality, he's as close to being right as you can be, as the person in question is Cassie in Rachel morph.
 But he's satisfied when, without missing a beat, Cassie/Rachel immediately replies as if he had just said the words "and a light".

 - Marco also does this after his dad discovers Z-space, trying to see if his dad's a controller by pointing out that the trip his dad wants to take would mean they'd be gone more than three days, the amount of time a Yeerk can go between feedings.